• Overview

 Eastern Kharsetian Empire

-The empire spans a vast landscape of arid highlands, river-fed heartlands, wind-carved deserts, and terraced mountain provinces.
-Its cities rise from fertile floodplains or cling to rocky cliffs, built with stone, bronze, and sun-tempered clay.
-Towering temples, grand administrative halls, and monumental gate-fortresses reflect an identity forged in both tradition and endurance.
-The region’s climate and history have created a society accustomed to harsh conditions and long distances, shaping a population that values order, resilience, and quiet austerity.
+The empire spans a vast and demanding landscape of arid highlands, river-fed heartlands, wind-carved deserts, and terraced mountain provinces, as seen across the eastern territories of the Golden Expanse and beyond.
+Its cities rise from fertile floodplains or cling to cliff-bound strongholds, built of stone, bronze, and sun-baked clay.
+Towering temples, caravan citadels, and monumental gate-fortresses proclaim both ancient Kharsetian tradition and the newer Kharavel identity—an identity marked by desert resilience, frontier warfare, and solar symbolism.
+The harsh climate and immense distances have shaped a population that prizes order, endurance, and obedience to centralized rule.